rdwrome/ODL/rdtext.md

 each of our bodies a condition of the other’s

 - **rhubarb**

-she is born in March
+she is born in march
 Gwendolyn

-Her daddy catches her
+her daddy catches her

-She has a different blood type than me, we’re incompatible they say
+she has a different blood type than me, we’re incompatible they say

-Everyone calls her alert and ‘observant’
-She can’t tell my horn from my synths
-She coos herself to sleep
+everyone calls her alert and ‘observant’ she can’t tell my horn from my synths she coos herself to sleep

 - **lamprey**